MicrosoftDocs/dynamics365smb-docs-pr.en-nz/financials/ui-extensions-quickbooks-online-data-migration.md

 ms.date: 05/24/2017
 ms.author: bholtorf
 ms.translationtype: HT
-ms.sourcegitcommit: 81636fc2e661bd9b07c54da1cd5d0d27e30d01a2
+ms.sourcegitcommit: ba26b354d235981bd7291f9ac6402779f554ac7a
-ms.openlocfilehash: fe87a108d132ff25f0c93a51df58bb88fb12f421
+ms.openlocfilehash: e73db91a37fd5aee249de032d231df2c5e36b4ba
 ms.contentlocale: en-nz
-ms.lasthandoff: 09/22/2017
+ms.lasthandoff: 11/10/2017

 ---

-# <a name="the-quickbooks-online-data-migration-extension-for-dynamics-365-for-financials"></a>The QuickBooks Online Data Migration Extension for Dynamics 365 for Financials
+# <a name="the-quickbooks-online-data-migration-extension-for-dynamics-365-business-edition"></a>The QuickBooks Online Data Migration Extension for Dynamics 365 Business edition
 This extension is included in the **Data Migration** assisted setup guide to help you migrate important business data from QuickBooks Online to [!INCLUDE[d365fin](includes/d365fin_md.md)].
 For example, this is useful when your business is growing, and you've decided to upgrade your business management app by starting to use [!INCLUDE[d365fin](includes/d365fin_md.md)].

 ## <a name="what-data-can-i-import-from-quickbooks-online"></a>What data can I import from QuickBooks Online?